rdcoletta/sv_nams/README.md

 The NAM RILs have a high amount of missing SNPs because they were called from GBS data.
 Since the whole genome resequencing data for the NAM parents include ~27 million SNPs, we also decided to project these SNPs into RILs in a similar manner as described above for SVs.

-## Removing parental SNPs within SVs for each family
+## Remove parental SNPs within SVs for each family

 I previously removed SNPs within SVs for the RIL data.
-Now I need to also remove SNPs within SVs in the parental resequencing data (`data/tmp/NAM_founders_SNPs.vcf`) separately for each NAM family, since these are the SNPs that will be projected.
+Now I need to also remove SNPs within the boundaries of deletions up to 100kb in the parental resequencing data (`data/tmp/NAM_founders_SNPs.vcf`) separately for each NAM family, since these are the SNPs that will be projected.

 ```bash
 # go to project folder